vladpetyuk/MSnID/README.md

 A Convenience Tool for Handling MS/MS Proteomics Identifications

-To install `MSnID` copy, run these commands from R prompt:
+To install `MSnID` package, run these commands from R prompt:

 ```r
 require("devtools") || install.packages("devtools")